Hyperacidity, GERD, and ulcers:

 To eradicate H. pylori, in combination with omeprazole, in patients with H. pylori infection and duodenal ulcer disease (active or history of).

 Swallow whole with 8 oz water.
 3 caps 4 times daily after meals and at bedtime for 10 days (give with omeprazole 20mg twice daily with breakfast and dinner for 10 days).

 Concomitant methoxyflurane.
 During or within 14 days of disulfiram.
 Alcohol or propylene-glycol containing products (during and for ≥3days after treatment).
+Cockayne syndrome.
 Severe renal impairment.
 Pregnancy.

 See Contraindications.
 May antagonize oral contraceptives (use non-hormonal backup method).
 Absorption reduced by antacids containing aluminum, magnesium, or calcium; and by iron, zinc, sodium bicarbonate, and dietary calcium (clinical significance unknown).
 Potentiated by CYP450 inhibitors (eg, cimetidine).
 Antagonized by CYP450 inducers (eg, phenytoin, phenobarbital); monitor phenytoin levels.
 Potentiates busulfan; avoid or monitor if clinically indicated.
 Monitor lithium, warfarin.
+QT prolongation esp. when concomitant drugs that prolong the QT interval.
 Intracranial hypertension with concomitant isotretinoin; avoid.
 May interfere with GI X-rays, liver function tests, others.

 Abnormal stool, diarrhea, nausea, headache; encephalopathy, peripheral neuropathy, aseptic meningitis, intracranial hypertension (monitor), neurotoxicity, tongue darkening, leukopenia, rash.